Michael-Brodsky/PG/src/readme.md

 A collection of reusable objects that provide common functions for embedded systems development.

 ### lib
-A collection of scientific, engineering, mathematical and miscellaneous functions.
+A collection of scientific, engineering and mathematical functions.

 ### system
 Provides low-level type and API support for the Pg libraries.